 5. Provide training to peak performers

-As you identify your top performers, offer mentoring and training, which is a true article of value to help them develop new skills and refine existing ones.
+As you identify your top performers, offer mentoring relationships and training, which is a true article of value to help them develop new skills and refine existing ones.
 Remember that good leaders not only need technical acumen, but also strong soft skills, including standout verbal and written communication abilities, as well as tact and diplomacy.

 6. Do a trial run